Jansten/PICO-8/SkullDodger/README.md

 # Skull Dodger

+## Version
+- v0.1 - 2018-05-06 - Basic functionality

 ## Overview
 - An original game, where you have to dodge skulls flying at you.
 If they hit you, it's game over!

-## Proposed Features
+## Features
 - Random waves continue to spawn until you get hit (game over)
-- Score increases by ten every second you stay alive
+- Score increases by one point every second you stay alive
 - A screen-clearing bomb item
+- High score is tracked across your current session (not between sessions)

 ## TODO
+- Skulls should originate from all sides of the screen, not just from the top
+- Create sound effects
-- Everything
+- Possibly create music
+- Create player character sprite
+- Create some sort of sprite map for the play field
+- Create and impliment screen-clearing bomb item (sprite has already been created)

 ## Bugs
+- Player sprite's collision area isn't the exact size of the sprite.